jjhelmus/nmrglue/doc/tutorial.rst

     >>> ng.pipe.write("2d_pipe.ft2",dic,data,overwrite=True)

 In the example above the entire data set was processed in memory.
-All the processing functions were applied to a set of data stores in the computers RAM after which the entire 2D data set was written to disk.
-For 1D and 2D data sets this is fine, but sd mentioned earlier many 3D and larger data sets cannot be processed in this manner.
+All the processing functions were applied to a set of data stored in the computers RAM after which the entire 2D data set was written to disk.
+For 1D and 2D data sets this is fine, but as mentioned earlier many 3D and larger data sets cannot be processed in this manner.
 For a 3D file what is desired is that each 2D XY plane be read, processed and saved.
 Then the ZX planes are read from this new file, the Z plane processed and these planes saved into the final file.
 In nmrglue this can be accomplished for NMRPipe files using the :ref:`iter3D object <pipe_iter3D>`.
-Currently no other file format allows such processing.
+Currently no other file format allows such processing but development of these is planned.
 An example of processing a 3D NMRPipe file using a ``iter3D`` object can be found in :ref:`process_pipe_3d`.

 Additonal examples showing how to use nmrglue to process NMR data can be found in the :ref:`processing_examples`.